nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 * **Activities Component** - Maintains the non-permanent state of all `Activities` in the `Activity List` to be accessed by the executing `Commands`.
 * **Storage Component** - Interacts with and modifies the local storage file, which contains the permanent (lasting even after the program terminates) state of all activities.
-It retrieves this permanent state and populates the `Activity List` at the start of each session of Jikan.
+It retrieves this permanent state and populates the `Activity List` at the start of each session.

 ![image_info](./pictures/Architecture_Diagram.png)
 _Fig 2.1.
 Architecture diagram of the Jikan program_